 I like baking muffins on a Saturday morning so that we have something to snack on all weekend long.
 It’s also nice to have a house filled with the aroma of muffins and coffee on a weekend morning.
 These muffins taste great when they are still warm so no need to cool them completely before eating.

 This recipe is very easy to make and doesn’t require any complicated steps.
 You can experiment with it by adding different kinds of berries and nuts you have on hand.

 I am currently obsessed with baking muffins because I recently bought a new silicon muffin pan and I love it.
 I absolutely hated it when muffins would stick to my baking pan or to paper liners.

 At first, I wasn’t sure about buying a silicon pan because I was concerned about harmful chemicals.
 So, I did my research and decided to buy a very good quality silicon muffin pan made using European-grade materials.
-It is safe to use by up to 450F, but I would never heat it above 400F.
+It is safe to use up to 450F, but I would never heat it above 400F.

-This is not silicon bakeware found in a dollar store.
+This is not the silicon bakeware found in a dollar store.
 This muffin pan was quite expensive!
-But I am glad I bought it because I now also use it to make the no churn ice cream I published last week.
+But I am glad I bought it because I now also use it to make no churn ice cream.